pola-rs/polars-book/user_guide/src/selecting_data/selecting_data_indexing.md

 | select a single value (Series/DataFrame)<br> `df.loc[2, ["A"]]`       | `df[2, ["A"]]`                |
 | select a single value (Series/DataFrame)<br> `df.iloc[2, [1]]`        | `df[2, [1]]`                  |

-## Anti-pattern

-Indexing polars by boolean masks is considered an anti-pattern and the functionality may be removed in the future.
-Polars strongly favours the expression API in combination with `select` and `filter` in favor of accessing by index.